OFFSHORE SAILING CLASSES – A FAST TRACK TO GETTING BLUEWATER CRUISING EXPERIENCE

 CHOOSING THE RIGHT OFFSHORE SAILING SCHOOL FOR YOU

 Welcome to the rarified air!
 Only a small percentage of sailing schools run an offshore sailing program.
-Skippers that manage to charge for offshore voyage opportunities are often famous and extremely accomplished sailors.
-You can choose from opportunities worldwide for your passage.
-You’ll be learning a lot on your voyage; your education is the trip’s primary purpose.
+Skippers that manage to charge for offshore passage opportunities are often famous and extremely accomplished sailors.

-You can be very picky about which offshore sailing school and passage you choose.
+You can be very picky about which offshore sailing academy and passage you choose.
 They cost a lot of money and time so you should make sure the passage is the best one based on your goals.
-Perhaps start by defining your goals.
-Are there certain regions you want to get experience sailing?
-Do you want to learn to sail on a certain size or type of boats?
-Is there certain onboard equipment you need experience with?
-A few more examples:

-LIST OF SAILING SCHOOLS AND PAY-TO-PLAY EXPEDITIONS
+LIST OF BLUE WATER SAILING SCHOOLS AND PAY-TO-PLAY OFFSHORE PASSAGE OPPORTUNITIES

 US Sailing has a list of schools and if you send them a message they can help you find an offshore program suited to your needs.